oyama/pico-w-usb-failures/README.md

-# Raspberry Pi Pico W Battery-Powered USB Connection Issue
+# Battery-Powered Raspberry Pi Pico W and USB Type-C Connection Issue

-This repository demonstrates an issue with the Raspberry Pi Pico W when powered by battery and failing to detect a USB connection to a host PC.
-While the Raspberry Pi Pico initializes and communicates over USB under the same conditions, the Pico W does not.
+This repository investigates a specific issue that occurs when the battery-powered Raspberry Pi Pico W is connected to a host PC via a USB Type-C connection.
+Specifically, the following connection sequence fails to initiate USB communication:

-Both _Pico_ and _Pico W_ can be powered by two power sources: __VBUS__ (USB power) and __VSYS__ (battery power).
-The issue arises specifically when the Pico W is connected to the host PC via USB while powered by VSYS.
-It does not initiate communication unless VSYS is disconnected, a limitation not observed with the standard Pico.
+1. Connect the USB cable to the micro USB connector of the Pico W.
+2. Connect the USB cable to the Type-C connector of the host PC.

+This phenomenon does not occur if the cable is connected in the reverse order from the host PC to the Pico W, or when using a USB Type-A connection, and interestingly, it does not occur with the standard Raspberry Pi Pico either.

+## Technical Investigation

+To understand and diagnose this issue, the following methods were employed:

+- GPIO: monitored GPIOs connected to VBUS (`GPIO24` for Pico and `LW_GPIO02` for Pico W).
+- RP2040 register: monitored the `USBCTRL_REGS` on the RP2040 chip.
+- TinyUSB: call `tud_ready()` function to check if USB communication was ready.

+The monitoring results matched the USB communication state, but the behavior of the Pico W when connected to the host PC was not as expected.
+Further behavior is detailed below.

+### Circuit Diagram

+(diagram)

 ## Build and Install Instructions

-Clone this repository and build the project as follows:
+The source code available in this repository monitors the USB connection status of both Pico and Pico W, continuously reporting the USB connection state to UART every second after cable attachment and detachment operations.

-### For Raspberry Pi Pico
+### Build Instructions for Pico

 ```bash
 mkdir build; cd build